IBM-Cloud/openwhisk-darkvisionapp/README.md

 1. Select the **GitHub** box.

-1. Set a name for your GitHub repository.

 1. Decide whether you want to fork/clone the Dark Vision repository.

+1. If you decide to Clone, set a name for your GitHub repository.

 1. Select the **Delivery Pipeline** box.